-As a postgraduate research student in the Department of Modern Languages and European Studies at the University Reading, you will become part of a vibrant community.
+As a postgraduate research student in the Department of Languages and Cultures at the University Reading, you will become part of a vibrant community.
 You will contribute to the Department's interdisciplinary research culture, and benefit from the mentoring provided by an integrated and supportive research community.

-The Department of Modern Languages and European Studies offers a friendly and supportive environment to research students.
+The Department of Languages and Cultures offers a friendly and supportive environment to research students.
 The collaboration between the programmes of French, German, Italian and Spanish and Latin American Studies within the Department, as well as with complementary departments within Reading, cognate departments in neighbouring universities, and foreign universities provides further opportunities for contact with other researchers.

 We have established doctoral partnership agreements with the University of Trieste and University of Naples 'L'Orientale, in Italy.
 Over the years, we have welcomed several doctoral scholars for study visits and internships from a variety of European countries including Italy, France, Switzerland, and Spain.